- This event has passed.

 Sponsored by Brookes Publishing

 Do you have children in your program that struggle with oral language skills?
-Join Dr. Howard Goldstein and Dr. Elizabeth Spencer Kelley for this webinar to learn how to help improve the language and literacy skills of children at risk for reading challenges.
+Dr. Howard Goldstein and Dr. Elizabeth Spencer Kelley present how to help improve the language and literacy skills of children at risk for reading challenges.
 Learn new ways to address key elements of reading success—oral language skills, vocabulary, phonological awareness, and alphabet knowledge.

 - Discuss the skills children need before they learn to read